villagecomputing/superpipe/docs/build.md

   name="wikipedia"
 )

-# Step 4: we extract the date of birth and alive or dead status from the wikipedia contents
+# Step 4: we extract the date of birth, living/dead status and cause of death from the wikipedia contents

 class ExtractedData(BaseModel):
     date_of_birth: str = Field(description="The date of birth of the person in the format YYYY-MM-DD")
-    alive: bool = Field(description="Whether the person is still alive, make sure to return true or false")
+    alive: bool = Field(description="Whether the person is still alive")
+    cause_of_death: str = Field(description="The cause of death of the person.
+If the person is alive, return 'N/A'")

 extract_step = LLMStructuredStep(
   model=models.gpt4,
-  prompt= lambda row: f"Extract the date of birth for {row['name']} and whether they're still alive from the following Wikipedia content: \n\n {row['wikipedia']}", out_schema=ExtractedData, name="extract_data"
+  prompt= lambda row: f"""Extract the date of birth for {row['name']}, whether they're still alive \
+  and if not, their cause of death from the following Wikipedia content: \n\n {row['wikipedia']}""", out_schema=ExtractedData, name="extract_data"
 )